 Our first article on the safety of Outlook, and specifically the reading pane, was published in EMO in April 2004.
-Although the original article is nearly 10 years old, it is every bit as true today.
-The fact that there have been no preview pane exploits in more than 10 years shows how safe the preview pane really is.
+Although the original article is 14 years old, it is every bit as true today.
+The fact that there have been no preview pane exploits in more than 14 years shows how safe the preview pane really is.
 Follow-up articles were published periodically.

-Preview / Reading Pane Safety by version: The reading pane in Outlook 2003 and up is slightly safer to use than opening a message.
+The reading pane in Outlook is slightly safer to use than opening a message.
 This is because no active content will run in the reading pane.
-Outlook 2002 and Outlook 2000 post-SP1: these are secure.
-Anything prior to Outlook 2000 post-SP1 is NOT secure.
+What about attachments?
+Like email, it's a little more secure because macros and other active content can't run.

 How Safe is the Reading Pane?